 The 1980s calibration of the model explains bond excess return predictability from the yield spread, consistent with the long-standing evidence of Campbell and Shiller (1991).
 In the model, a strong backward-looking component in the Phillips curve generates a persistent inflation process, so the expectations hypothesis component roughly cancels from the spread between long- and short-term nominal interest rates following a supply shock.
 The term spread therefore loads onto time-varying risk premia and predicts future bond excess returns.
-For the 2000s, the model generates no return predictability in nominal bond excess returns, consistent with the data for this subperiod.
+For the 2000s, the model generates no predictability in nominal bond excess returns, consistent with the data for this subperiod.
 Bond risks in this model therefore discipline a further component of the standard New Keynesian model, and contribute to the literature on forward- vs. backward-looking Phillips curves (Fuhrer (1997)).

 Which combination of changes would flip the nominal bond-stock beta to positive and make nominal bonds risky as in the stagflationary 1980s?
-This question is of relevance not only for policy makers trying to understand what drives the economy, but also for the Treasury borrowing from markets, and long-term investors seeking to diversify their portfolios.
+This question is relevant not only for policy makers trying to understand what drives the economy, but also for the Treasury borrowing from markets, and long-term investors seeking to diversify their portfolios.
 In my second exercise, I compute model counterfactuals to answer this question.

-Maybe surprisingly, model nominal bond betas remain negative in a counterfactual that starts from the 2000s calibration but changes the volatilities of shocks towards the supply shock dominated 1980s calibration.
-The intuition is that the more inertial and outputfocused monetary policy rule of the 2000s allows the real rate to fall in response to an inflationary supply shock, leading to a very shallow recession, and no stagflation risk in nominal bond betas.
-Real bonds in this counterfactual mostly load on monetary policy shocks, which tend to increase output and stock prices just as the real rate declines, hence inducing a positive correlation between real bond prices and stock prices.
-However, when both the monetary policy rule and the volatilities of shocks are set to their 1980s values, nominal bond betas turn positive as in the 1980s calibration.
-These counterfactuals line up well with Figure 1, Panel B which shows that post-pandemic nominal bond betas remained mostly negative and real bond betas turned positive.
-The visible increase in empirical nominal bond betas during the second half of 2022 also fits this narrative, as this was the time when monetary policy started to act more aggressively.
-Asset pricing moments from Treasury markets therefore support the view that supply shocks matter for the real economy because monetary policy responds to them (Bernanke, Gertler and Watson (1997)).
+The key result is that adding 1980s-style shocks to the 2000s calibration does not turn nominal bonds risky, i.e. nominal bond betas remain negative.
+Intuitively, the more inertial and more output-focused monetary policy rule of the 2000s protects nominal bonds from turning risky in the presence of volatile supply shocks.
+When monetary policy allows the real rate to fall in response to an inflationary supply shock, the recessionary effect of such a shock is counteracted.
+Because there is little stagflation risk in equilibrium, nominal bond betas do not turn positive in this counterfactual.
+Real bonds in this counterfactual mostly load on monetary policy shocks, which tend to increase output and stock prices just as the real rate declines, inducing a positive correlation between real bond prices and stock prices.
+When both the monetary policy rule and the volatilities of shocks are set to their 1980s values, nominal bond betas turn positive as in the 1980s calibration.

+These predictions line up well with the out-of-sample evidence in Figure 1, Panel B which shows that post-pandemic nominal bond betas remained mostly negative and real bond betas turned positive.
+The visible increase in empirical nominal bond betas during the second half of 2022 also fits this narrative, as this was the time when monetary policy started to act more aggressively and investors might have plausibly updated about the equilibrium monetary policy rule.
+Asset pricing moments from Treasury markets therefore indicate that supply shocks matter for the real economy because monetary policy responds to them (Bernanke, Gertler and Watson (1997)).